 4. Parties should provide references to additional relevant background information in an annex to the national communication.
+Parties should also provide this information and other relevant background information to the secretariat on its request, preferably in English, or another official language of the United Nations.
+(EU)

-5. To facilitate transparency, comparability and consistency of national communications, Parties shall structure their national communication following the chapter outline contained in the annex to these guidelines.
+5. To facilitate transparency, comparability and consistency of national communications, Parties shall are encouraged to (USA) structure their national communication following the chapter (USA) outline contained in the annex to these guidelines.
 To ensure completeness, no mandatory element shall be excluded.
 If mandatory elements cannot be reported for any reason, Parties shall explain the omission or the reason for partial reporting in the section relating to that element.